Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Numerical Experiments with Semi-Synthetic Data

-Figure~\ref{fig:semi-synthetic-n1000-grf-delta} illustrates how the choice of significance level~$\delta$ affects the behavior of the LTT method, in the same setting as Figure~\ref{fig:semi-synthetic-n1000-grf-delta0.1}.
-More conservative significance levels (e.g.,~$\delta=0.05$) lead to low-yield screening rules, substantially yield.
-In contrast, when applied with very liberal significance levels (e.g.,~$\delta=0.5$), LTT leads to screening rules behaving more similar to those obtained with the conformal approach.
+Figure~\ref{fig:2} illustrates how the choice of significance level~$\delta$ affects the behavior of HP-LTT, in the same setting as Figure~\ref{fig:1}.
+More conservative significance levels (e.g.,~$\delta=0.05$) substantially reduce yield.
+In contrast, when applied with very liberal significance levels (e.g.,~$\delta=0.5$), HP-LTT leads to screening rules behaving more similar to those obtained with the FDR-Conformal method.
 The interpretation, however, differs.
-The conformal method ensures that the event rate among selected patients does not exceed~10\% on average, providing an expectation-level guarantee.
-LTT with~$\delta=0.5$, on the other hand, guarantees only that the event rate will fall below~10\% in at least half of repeated experiments (i.e., with probability~$0.5$), offering no control over how large the event rate might be in the remaining 50\% of cases.
+The FDR-Conformal method ensures that the event rate among selected patients does not exceed~10\% on average, providing an expectation-level guarantee.
+HP-LTT with~$\delta=0.5$, on the other hand, guarantees only that the event rate will fall below~10\% in at least half of repeated experiments (i.e., with probability~$0.5$), offering no control over how large the event rate might be in the remaining 50\% of cases.
 Because the event rate is bounded below by~0\% but can substantially exceed the 10\% target, controlling its \emph{expected value} is more meaningful than controlling it in probability at a very low confidence level such as~50\%.